Late January (junior year): Admissions application due

 Students who join the Hawk Center's Applied Security Analysis Program for the optional winter trip to New York City and Boston will have some of their travel costs subsidized.

 Additional resources are available from the Office of Student Financial Aid at the University of Wisconsin–Madison.

-As an undergraduate student in finance at the Wisconsin School of Business, you will have several opportunities to learn about the MS in Finance: Applied Security Analysis Program and get answers to your questions.
+As an undergraduate student in finance at the Wisconsin School of Business, you will have several opportunities to learn about the MS in Finance, Investment and Banking Program and get answers to your questions.
 These include information sessions and one-on-one meetings with an advisor.

 The schedule for MS in Finance events will be announced via email, in your undergraduate finance classes, and at student organization meetings.
 You are encouraged to attend these events to learn more about the curriculum, the admissions process, and career opportunities in investment research and portfolio management.